jayawd02/WebAssignment/Assignment/Assignment 1/README.md

 # Server Side Rendering

-Server side rendering is rendering the web page  fully  in server side and sending to the client instead of renedering it n the client side browser.
+Server side rendering is rendering the web page  fully  in server side and sending to the client instead of renedering it in the client side browser.
 For each webpage in the website, a request is sent to the server to render the page.
 This is good for static pages.